browserengineering/book/book/layout.md

 Exercises
 =========

 5-1 *Links bar*.
-At the top and bottom of the web version of each chapter of this book is a gray bar naming the chapter and offering back and forward links.
+At the top and bottom of the web version of each chapter of this book there is a gray bar naming the chapter and offering back and forward links.
 It is enclosed in a `<nav class="links">` tag.
 Have your browser give this links bar the light gray background a real browser would.